sgsophiegriffiths/multinational-retail-data-centralisation/README.md

 In Milestone 3, I ensured accurate columns and data types in sales_database tables.
 I added primary keys to dimension tables and established foreign keys in the orders_table, completing a star-based database schema using SQL. <br />

 In Milestone 4, I utilized SQL to query the sales_database, addressing crucial business questions.
-These included store distribution, peak sales months, online sales, store type contribution, highest sales months, staff headcount, top-performing German store type, and sales velocity. <br />
+These included store distribution, peak sales months, online sales, store type contribution, highest sales months, staff headcount, top-performing German store type, and sales velocity.
+You can find these queries in SQLqueries.txt <br />